space-wizards/docs/src/en/space-station-14/character-species/proposals/species-languages.md

 When someone listens to a conversation from a languange they dont know, it will sound like absolute gibberish.
 Every word in the speech gets changed to a random sylable from a list in the languange it is speaking, with no pattern whatsoever, different from languange to languange.
 So saying "I want to file a complaint agaisnt security" can sound like "Ss rueh usuh shzuul lusr oru he elolso" to someone who doesnt draconic, to "shzuul lusr sk huro sielo.
 Ek sz zalo" and even "sz uk oru he elolso ar rueh".

+When trying to speak a language you don't understand, Like a Slime person trying to speak Rootsong without being a Librarian or reading the discarted language manual for Rootsong, they will default to Galactic Common and a brief message will appear atop of their character saying "You don't know that language!"

 ### Examples of each languanges "gibberish"

 | Language Name | "gibberish" |